William Rothmann: Making a Family Tradition His Own

 - Named Endowment Funds

 Siesel Maibach may still have a slight Southern accent from her childhood in Louisiana, but don’t let that fool you—she’s been in the Bay Area for many years.
-A successful art consultant for two decades, you can view a sample of her work at JFCS’ affiliated assisted living community, Rhoda Goldman Plaza, where she placed 350 pieces of beautiful art.
+A successful art consultant for decades, you can view a sample of her work at JFCS’ assisted living community, Rhoda Goldman Plaza, where she placed 350 pieces of beautiful art.
 Siesel has served JFCS in a multitude of vital capacities over the past 40 years.
-As Board President in the 80s her leadership stewarded JFCS through challenging times.
-Currently a member of JFCS’ Endowment Committee, she has made an… Read More
+As Board President in the 1980s, her leadership stewarded JFCS through challenging times.
+A longtime member of JFCS’ Endowment Committee, she has made an estate gift… Read More

 Posted by Admin on July 6, 2018